 The qualifying exam has written and oral components (the expectations are available in the department office).
 The committee will be composed of three faculty members, excluding the research advisor.
 The written document must be submitted to the committee at least one (1) week before the date of the oral examination.
-The examination must be taken by the last day of class at the end of the student's 4th semester.
+The examination must be taken by the last day of class at the end of the student's 4th semester, unless there is a special circumstance approved by the Graduate Studies Committee.
 Any follow-up work required by the committee must be completed by the assigned date, and the exam must be passed by the end of the 6th semester.
 For detailed information, see "Appendix I - Qualifying Examination Guidelines".